Close

 opens in a new windowJudgment at Appomattox by Ralph Peters

-Placeholder of -11 A great war nears its end.
+Poster Placeholder of - 50 A great war nears its end.
 Robert E. Lee makes a desperate, dramatic gamble.
 It fails.
 Ulysses S. Grant moves.
 Veteran armies clash around Petersburg, Virginia, as Grant seeks to surround Lee and Lee makes a skillful withdrawal in the night.
 Richmond falls.

 Each day brings new combat and more casualties, as Lee’s exhausted, hungry troops race to preserve the Confederacy.
 But Grant does not intend to let Lee escape…